A method to challenge symmetries in data with self-supervised learning: Acknowledgements

 \section{Acknowledgements}

 We thank Peterhouse for hosting and feeding this endeavour.
-RT thanks Daniel Noel for many useful questions and discussion, as well as Lars Henkelmann and other members of the Cambridge \textsc{Atlas} machine learning discussion group, Homerton College, the Science and Technology Facilities Council, and the Cambridgeshire weather for blowing away distractions.
+RT thanks Daniel Noel for many useful questions and discussions, the Cambridge \textsc{Atlas} machine learning discussion group, Lars Henkelmann, Homerton College, Zelna Weich, the Science and Technology Facilities Council, and the Cambridgeshire weather for blowing away distractions.
+We owe many thanks to the anonymous reviewer, whose comments have greatly improved this paper.